Combining multiple observational data sources to estimate causal effects: Acknowledgments

 \section{Acknowledgments}

-We thank the editor, the associate editor, and four anonymous reviewers for suggestions which improved the article significantly.
-We are grateful to Professor Yi-Hau Chen for providing the data and offering help and advice in interpreting the data.
-Drs.
-Lo-Hua Yuan and Xinran Li offered helpful comments.
+We thank the editor, the associate editor, and four anonymous reviewers for insightful comments and suggestions which improved the article significantly.
+We are grateful to Professor Yi-Hau Chen for providing the data used in this paper and for offering help and advice in interpreting the data and Drs.
+Lo-Hua Yuan and Xinran Li for helpful comments.
 Dr. Yang is partially supported by the National Science Foundation grant DMS 1811245, National Cancer Institute grant P01 CA142538, and Oak Ridge Associated Universities.
 Dr. Ding is partially supported by the National Science Foundation grant DMS 1713152.